 As a good design practice, we recommend you to follow the first option: creating a new project.
-For Verilog files required for labs and psets, create a new project such as 'lab01' or 'pset03' under the default work library as its working library, because you do not explicitly need to specify the work library when compiling.
+For Verilog files required for labs, create a new project such as 'lab01'under the default 'work' library as its working library, because you do not explicitly need to specify the work library when compiling.
 For the final project, which contains many layers of hierarchy, create a new project under a new working library, such as 'final_proj'.

-For this tutorial, we are using the second option: opening existing files and creating a new working library called sims.
-If you are not already located in your sims directory, then move into this directory using the ModelSim command line.
-On the left-hand side of the ModelSim window, you should see a number of resource libraries (vital2000, ieee, etc...): Right-click in this window and select to create a new library, called 'sims', or type 'vlib sims' in the command line.
+For this tutorial, we are using the second option: opening existing files and creating a new working library called 'sims'.
+If you are not already located in your 'sims' directory, then move into this directory using the ModelSim command line (cd 'U:/Desktop/Tutorials/counter/sims').

+On the left-hand side of the ModelSim window, you should see a number of resource libraries (vital2000, ieee, etc...): Right-click in this window and select to create a new library called 'sims', or type 'vlib sims' in the command line.